-This recipe for Salmon Burgers is the meal-time equivalent of an award show sweep.
-Made almost entirely with fresh salmon without added breadcrumbs or eggs, these burgers let the salmon design the set, choreograph the score, and steal the show all at once.
+This recipe for Salmon Burgers is an award show sweep.
+Made with fresh salmon and without added breadcrumbs or eggs, these burgers let the salmon steal the show in every category.

-I also have an INCREDIBLE recipe for Salmon Quinoa Cakes in my upcoming cookbook.
-Be sure to check it out!
+(I also have an INCREDIBLE recipe for Salmon Quinoa Cakes in my cookbook.
+Be sure to check it out!)

-When I am bothering to purchase FRESH salmon, however, I really want it to be all about the fish.
+- When I am purchasing FRESH salmon, however, I want to let the fish shine.

-Usually, we cook fresh salmon whole (this Baked Salmon in Foil is my go-to) but for a change of pace, I decided to see if I could take that salmon fillet and turn it into the best-ever salmon burgers.
+Usually, we cook fresh salmon whole (this Baked Salmon in Foil is my go-to) but for a change of pace, I decided to take that salmon fillet and turn it into the best-ever salmon burgers!

-While burger patties with more customary meats (like these yummy Italian Turkey Burgers) hold together easily for cooking or grilling, salmon is much more unruly.
+While burger patties with more customary meats (like these yummy Italian Turkey Burgers) hold together easily for cooking or grilling, salmon is more unruly because it can become crumbly.

-Instead, the key technique to this blockbuster salmon performance is to finely mince the salmon with a knife!
+The trick to the best fresh salmon burger that holds together with NO breadcrumbs is to finely mince the salmon with a knife!

-So, trust that you can make this perfect salmon burger from scratch rather than look to buy a salmon patty from a store.
+So, trust that you can make this perfect salmon burger from scratch rather than look for where to buy salmon burgers.